Shompen language: Geographical distribution

-Data
+Documentation

-During the 20th century, the only data available were a short word list in De Roepstorff (1875), scattered notes Man (1886) and comparative list in Man (1889).
+During the 20th century, the only pieces of data available were a short word list in De Roepstorff (1875), scattered notes Man (1886) and comparative list in Man (1889).

-It was a century before more data became available, with 70 words being published in 1995 and much new data being published in 2003, the most extensive so far.
+It was a century before more data became available, with 70 words being published in 1995 and more new data being published in 2003, the most extensive addition so far.
 However, Blench and Sidwell (2011) note that the 2003 book is at least partially plagiarized and that the authors show little sign of understanding the material, which is full of anomalies and inconsistencies.
 For example, /[a]/ is transcribed as short a but schwa /[ə]/ as long ā, the opposite of normal conventions in India or elsewhere.
 It appears to have been taken from an earlier source or sources, perhaps from the colonial era.
 Van Driem (2008) found it too difficult to work with, However, Blench and Sidwell made an attempt at analyzing and retranscribing the data, based on comparisons of Malay loanwords and identifiable cognates with other Austroasiatic languages, and concluded that the data in the 1995 and 2003 publications come from either the same language or two closely related languages.